frederic-perez/AmE-dictionary/data/idioms.md

 __same here__
 __same old same old__ The same thing that is always done or that always happens.
 It often implies that such a thing is boring or monotonous.
 The phrase is duplicated for emphasis. _We always sit around and do the same old same old.
 Let’s go out this week._
 __same same__
-__sanctum sanctorum__
+__sanctum sanctorum__ :two::hammer:
 __sass back__ To talk back to someone in a rude, impertinent, and disrespectful manner.
 A noun or pronoun can be used between “sass” and “back.” _Don’t you dare sass me back like that, son, or I’ll tan your hide!_ _He got suspended for school for sassing back to the teacher again._
 __save (one’s) bacon__ :two: To rescue one from failure, danger, or disaster; to prevent something bad from happening to one. _Thanks for bringing me some extra cash—you really saved my bacon._
-__save face__ :two: To try to regain favorable standing after something embarrassing has happened. _I was late to the meeting but tried to save face by blaming an urgent call._
+__save face__ :four: To try to regain favorable standing after something embarrassing has happened. _I was late to the meeting but tried to save face by blaming an urgent call._
-__save the day__ :dart::three: To produce a good result when a bad result was expected. _The team was expected to lose, but Sally made three points and saved the day._
+__save the day__ :dart::six: To produce a good result when a bad result was expected. _The team was expected to lose, but Sally made three points and saved the day._
 __save your breath__ Stop useless talk.
 __saved by the bell__ Saved or spared from difficulty or misfortune by some intervention at the very last moment.
 An allusion to the bell that ends the round in a boxing match saving a boxer from being counted out.
 __Say again?__ Could you please repeat what you just said? _Sorry, Mike, say again?
 I’m getting bad reception here._